-Because the user is not required to take any action, there is less friction and user abandonment during procedures like remote customer onboarding.
+Because the user is not required to take any action for the scanning process, there is less friction and user abandonment during procedures like remote customer onboarding.
 A passive liveness detection can be performed using a variety of methods, such as evaluating a selfie photograph, recording a video, or flashing lights on the person.

 IDcentral’s Liveness detection solution